-Put some paint into disposable plates, dip the sponge in it and applies the sponge on the wall.
-You just need a little paint on the sponge, you can removes paint excess on the edge of the plate if needed.
+Put some paint into disposable plates, dip the sponge in it, and applies the sponge on the wall.
+You just need a little paint on the sponge, you can remove paint excess on the edge of the plate if needed.

 It works better if, once the sponge is on the wall, you turn it on itself a little.
 That way the paint is better applied.

 To make a random pattern applies one color at the time and paint more dots on the upper part of the wall.
 Once in a while look at the entire wall and adds dots where it seems necessary.